seknox/trasa/website/docs/access-proxy/sshproxy.md

-TRASA can serve as gateway between client and upstream service.
+TRASA can serve as a gateway between the client and the upstream service.
 TRASA will
-There are different methods for accessing services through TRASA ssh proxy.
+There are different methods for accessing services through the TRASA ssh proxy.

 ## Upstream Service Authentication
-TRASA supports password, private key and certificate to authenticate upstream server.
+TRASA supports password, private key, and certificate to authenticate the upstream server.

 ### 1. Saving Credentials in Vault